 The Public Relations Office of the Institute for Advanced Studies in Basic Sciences (IASBS), as one of the core pillars of this academic institution, plays a central role in establishing effective and dynamic communication between the university and society by employing modern communication tools and technologies.
-Through carefully designed information strategies, coordination of scientific and cultural events, and the creation of an enabling environment for constructive interaction, this office endeavors to convey the university’s progress and achievements to faculty members, students, administrators, and the wider public.
-With a commitment to transparency and innovation, the Public Relations Office not only serves as a communication bridge but also contributes significantly to enhancing the university’s standing at both national and international levels.
+Through carefully designed information strategies, the coordination of scientific and cultural events, and the creation of an enabling environment for constructive interaction, this office endeavours to convey the university’s progress and achievements to faculty members, students, administrators, and the wider public.
+With a commitment to transparency and innovation, the Public Relations Office not only serves as a communication bridge, but also contributes significantly to enhancing the university’s standing at both national and international levels.

 (Head of the Office of the Presidency and Director of Public Relations)